So, Indianola, has it been with thee,

 In 1852 Indianola was made the Calhoun County seat and the first newspaper, called the Bulletin, was established by John Henry Brown.
 Other newspapers soon followed including the Courier, the Times, and the Indianolan.
 In 1853, the town was officially incorporated and a new City Hospital was established.

 In 1856 and 1857 two shiploads of camels were off-loaded at Indianola.
 Under the direction of Secretary of War Jefferson Davis, the animals were used in an experiment to transport military supplies through the southwestern United States.

 By 1860, the port town, which had quickly rivaled nearby Port Lavaca, had grown to over a thousand people.
 Though its economy was not based on the plantation culture and few slaves were part of the settlement, the residents voted by a large majority for Texas secession at the start of the Civil War.
 Calhoun County volunteers became part of the Third Texas Infantry of the Confederate Army.
 Others from the area joined the Indianola Guards or the Lavaca Guards, which became part of Company A of the Sixth Texas Infantry.

 A prime target for the Union, Indianola was bombarded by Union gunboats on October 26, 1862.
-Afterwards it was looted and occupied for a month before the Union forces with drew.
+Afterward, it was looted and occupied for a month before the Union forces withdrew.
 However, they returned in November 1863 and seized the city again, where they remained until 1864.

 By 1870 over 2,000 people inhabited the port city as Indianola grew in importance as a military depot and became the second largest port in Texas.
 Railroad service from Indianola to the interior began in 1871 and by 1875; Indianola supported a population of more than 5,000 people.